Your Offerings of Time, Talent or Treasure Keep our Parish Vibrant

 Many ongoing activities are described on our outreach page, but from time to time, various ministries are recruiting for special tasks.
 Please peruse the list below to see how you can help on a long-term or one-time basis:

-The Altar Guild Needs You!
+Altar Guild Needs You!

 If you would like to help with the services at Christ the King but don’t want to be “on display,” then the Altar Guild may be just the ministry for you!
 Members of the guild do our work before and after each service, and each new member has an Altar Guild Angel who works with and guides them for the first 6 months.
 We hope we will have enough members that each of us will be scheduled to serve only once a month.

-Assistance is Needed in Our Nursery
+Assistance is Needed in Our Nursery – We Need Volunteers!

 Provide a Wide Variety of Opportunities for Service

 In addition to our worship services and fellowship opportunities, Christ the King has eleven primary ministry groups, all of which welcome new members at any time.
 Detailed personal instruction is provided so that those who wish to participate will feel comfortable in their role.